langleyfoxall/technologies/Quality Assurance/QA Stages and Formatting.md

 		- Your Name.
 - Blocked – Testing has not been started as can’t be tested due to a Bug Already Raised by a failed test.
 	- Data Required
-		- Notes
+		- Notes.
-		- Bug Number Raised
+		- Bug Number Raised.
 		- Your Name.
 - OOS (Out of Scope) – Test has been moved to OOS as it is not in the scope of testing for this Stage of Testing.
 	- Data Required
-		- Manager who confirmed OOS
+		- Manager who confirmed OOS.
 		- Your Name.

 ### Raising A Bug